czonios/task-gopher/README.md

 ```

 ##### Set environment variables
-Create a `.env` file in the root directory of the project
-Add the following environment variables:
+Create a `.env` file in the root directory of the project, and add the following environment variables:
 - `ADDRESS` the address of the server
 - `PORT` the port the server runs on